 officer means a person who comes within a class referred to in section 235(1).

-231. Minister may give directions to the chief executive officer
+231. Minister may direct chief executive officer

 The Minister may give directions in writing of a general nature to the chief executive officer with respect to the performance of the chief executive officer’s functions under this Act but the Minister cannot give a direction in relation to a particular person.

-232. Chief executive officer may give directions to a principal
+232. Chief executive officer may direct principal

 The chief executive officer may give directions in writing to the principal of a government school with respect to the performance of the principal’s functions under this Act, either generally or in relation to a particular matter, and the principal is to give effect to any such direction.

-233. CEO’s Instructions
+233. CEO’s Instructions, issue of etc.

 (1) The chief executive officer may prepare and issue instructions (CEO’s Instructions) to be observed by persons performing functions in the department.